Ynyesto/ynyesto/README.md

 My role in this project was smart contract developer.
 More precisely, I was the sole contributor to the CCIP part, while my colleagues focused on the other technologies, as well as the front-end and the submission and the pitch material.
 I was also the pitch lead, both at ETHGlobal's and the sponsor's booths.

-As you can see in our [project sumbission](https://ethglobal.com/showcase/migrator-ethbelgrade-7x4pc), **we won Blockscout's Pool Prize, Chainlink's Best use of Chainlink CCIP ($4,000) and Scroll`s Best Use Case of L1SLOAD (2nd place - $1,500)**, for a grand total of over $5,500!
+As you can see in our [project sumbission](https://ethglobal.com/showcase/migrator-ethbelgrade-7x4pc), **we won Blockscout's Pool Prize, Chainlink's Best use of Chainlink CCIP ($4,000) and Scroll's Best Use Case of L1SLOAD (2nd place - $1,500)**, for a grand total of over $5,500!

 You can check out the repo [here](https://github.com/GianfrancoBazzani/ETHGlobalBKK)!